 For many Nepali workers abroad, a remittance transfer marks the completion of a month’s labour and the start of a family’s financial cycle back home.
 It is the micro-pivot upon which macro-liquidity turns.
 This continuous human cycle shapes the company’s strategy around operational continuity and accessibility.
 Rather than treating transfers as isolated transactions, the institutional architecture is designed to integrate the diaspora directly into the domestic financial mainstream, adapting to changing expectations in mobile platforms and cross-border digital settlement.

-As digital adoption accelerates across emerging markets, City Express has transitioned from a traditional cash-based remittance operator into a digital-first infrastructure provider.
+As we complete Two decades of operation, City Express has transitioned from a traditional cash-based remittance operator into a digital-first infrastructure provider.
 The company has invested heavily in real-time transaction processing engines, secure API integrations, and digital payout platforms.

 A primary driver of this transition is the City Pay platform, a licensed digital wallet promoted by the company.
 City Pay enables users to receive inbound remittance funds directly onto their mobile devices and instantly deploy them for utility bills, merchant payments, and domestic transfers.
 By pairing this digital platform with its extensive physical agent network, City Express operates a robust hybrid model.
 This ensures that while urban and tech-savvy demographics benefit from mobile velocity, rural populations lacking smartphone access are not excluded from the financial system, reinforcing a structural commitment to comprehensive financial inclusion.